-- 6. Everyone complains about the time required to continue the present structure while involved in creating a new structure.
-In times of major change we must continue to serve three meals a day while the kitchen is being completely remodeled. - 7.
-Many attempts at substantive change fail because administrators, faculty, and staff have had few opportunities to develop the skills and knowledge required for major change.
+must continue to serve three meals a day while the kitchen is being completely remodeled.

+- 7. Many attempts at substantive change fail because administrators, faculty, and staff have had few opportunities to develop the skills and knowledge required for major change.
 A massive in-house training program is required if the stakeholders are going to manage the change process. - 8.
-Many college leaders are trying to change the way they operate and communicate with each other and with the faculty and staff at the same time they launch major initiatives to change the way they educate their students.
-They want to use the principles of Senge's "learning organization" to become a more learning-centered institution.
+Many college leaders are trying to change the way they operate and communicate with each other and with faculty and staff at the same time they launch major initiatives to change the way they educate their students.
+They want to use the principles of Senge's "learning organization" to become a more learning-

+- centered institution.
 These can be complementary or very separate goals; both require an extraordinary amount of time and effort and new learning. - 9.
-There will always be a vocal group who believe that additional resources will solve all problems.
+There will always be a vocal group that believes additional resources will solve all problems.
 It is difficult for educators to consider eliminating some of the things they do and hard to reallocate the use of current resources. - 10.
 Once the change initiative begins to infiltrate the culture of the college, it is exceedingly difficult for any one individual to understand and articulate the big picture of what is going on.
 Presidents retire or move on; committee, faculty senate, union, and trustee chairs serve one-year terms; a new student body enrolls every term.
 How do we know where we are going and how we are doing on the journey?

 On the other hand, community colleges have a great deal going for them as they embrace and engage in the change process.
-Over the last one hundred years we have learned some things about our institutions, our colleagues, ourselves that encourage us to move forward in our continuing quest for quality.
+Over the last 100 years we have learned some things about our institutions, our colleagues, and ourselves that encourage us to move forward in our continuing quest for quality.
 In our journey to become more learning-centered we can build on the opportunities at hand.